truong20031456/truong20031456/README.md

-# 👋 Hello, I'm Howl
+# 👋 Hello, I'm truong

 I am Cao Van Truong, known as Howl in the tech world.
 As a senior student at Greenwich University and learning to become an AI developer, I'm not just learning; I'm crafting my path into the ever-evolving realm of technology with style and passion. 🚀